Corona-Killers/corona-manager/README.md

 - GET all symptoms.
 - GET symptom by id.
 #### Covid Tests
-- GET all covid Tests that are positive.
-- GET covid Test by patient.

 - GET covid The amount of covid test that became positive.

 - GET all patients by symptom.